 But you should be aware that lenders may also ask to see your personal credit score before approving a loan to your company.

-Can I get a business loan as an LLC?
+Is it hard to get a business loan with an LLC?

-Actually, Camino Financial has a great product, the Solopreneur Loan, that is perfect for startups and even for people that are just planning on opening a business.
+Yes!
+Camino Financial has a great product, the Startup Business Loan, that is perfect for startups and even people who are just planning on opening a business.